steffen-wirth/DMP_BasePrice/README.txt

 CHANGELOG
-0.2.9 Avoid error when fromUnit or toUnit isn't set (Thanks to Jörg Weller!)
+0.3.0 Load default values on existing products when the extension was installed 0.2.9 Avoid error when fromUnit or toUnit isn't set (Thanks to Jörg Weller!)
 0.2.8 Another release because of a Magento Connect error :-( 0.2.7 New version because of Magento Connect error :-/